nextcloud/news/docs/developer/plugins/README.md

 Using automatic container assembly you can then use it from your code by simply adding the type to your constructors.

-An example for a serverside plugin that turns your feeds into a separate RSS feed can be found [on GitHub](https://github.com/Raydiation/feedcentral)

 ### Examples
+Client-side plugins:
-- [Mail Share](https://github.com/cosenal/mailsharenewsplugin) -- Client-side plugin to share articles by email.
+* [Mail Share](https://github.com/cosenal/mailsharenewsplugin): Client-side plugin to share articles by email Server-side plugins:
+* [Feed Central](https://github.com/Raydiation/feedcentral): Publish your feeds as RSS